AChinGh/ITIL--v4-Service-Desk-Design/README.md

 - Knowledge base development
 - User onboarding procedures

-The repository is designed to reflect realistic SMB IT operations rather than enterprise-scale infrastructure.
+The repository is designed to reflect realistic SME IT operations rather than enterprise-scale infrastructure.

 ---